New York City–Approved Emergency Lights

 How is illumination measured?

-NYC mandates average 2 fc (22 lux) and minimum 0.2 fc at floor level along exit routes—twice the national minimum—to enhance visibility in emergencies.
+NYC mandates 2 fc (22 lux) average and 0.2 fc minimum at the floor along exit routes—about twice the national minimum—so plans often call for higher-output heads, closer spacing, or both.

 Are photoluminescent options accepted?